jundalisay/superb/content/en/research/poincare/science/chapter-07.md

 of planets and the sun, and not the absolute longitudes of the planets.
 If we deduce directly from Newton’s law the differential equations which define the variation of these distances, these equations will not be of the second order.

-I mean that if, outside Newton’s law, we knew the initial values of these distances and of their derivatives with respect to time—that would not be sufficient to de-relative and absolute motion.
-133
+If outside Newton’s law, we knew the initial values of these distances and of their derivatives with respect to time—that would not be sufficient to determine the values of these same distances at an ulterior moment.
-termine the values of these same distances at an ulterior moment.

 A datum would be still lacking, and this datum might be, for example, what astronomers call the area- constant.
 But here we may look at it from two different points of view.
 We may consider two kinds of constants.
 In the eyes of the physicist the world reduces to a series of phenomena depending, on the one hand, solely on initial phenomena, and, on the other hand, on the laws con-